bitbooks/example-book-glide/README.md

 ## Directory Structure

 Bitbooks makes very few assumptions about how your repository should be structured.
-You can create a flat list of markdown files, or you can choose to use directories to organize your book content, like the "chapter" folders in this example.
+You can create a flat list of markdown files, or you can choose to use directories to organize your book content, like the `chapter` folders in this example.

-The structure of your Bitbooks site will mimic the structure of this repository.
+The structure of your Bitbooks site will mimic the structure of this repository, with two exceptions:

+1. Your front page (`index.md`) will be promoted to the top of the list.
+2. Your readme (`readme.md`) will not appear in your table of contents.

 Here are a few example directory structures, with the resulting impact on book navigation and urls:

 ![Example Directory Structures](images/example-directories.png)